What is webPOISONCONTROL?

 While the core of webPOISONCONTROL is its poison exposure triage tool, the website offers four distinct services:

-- Triage tool: Answer a series of questions to find out if a swallowed substance is poisonous and determine whether a trip to the ER is necessary.
+- Triage tool: Answer a series of questions to find out if an exposure is dangerous and determine whether a trip to the ER is necessary.

 - Pill identifier: Identify a pill using imprint code, shape and color.